EdgeOfAssembly/ansipix/README.md

 `ansipix` is released under a dual-license model.

 ### For Open-Source Projects
 For use in open-source projects, `ansipix` is licensed under the **GNU General Public License v3.0**.
-You are free to use, modify, and distribute it in your open-source projects, provided you comply with the terms of the GPLv3.

 ### For Commercial and Closed-Source Use
 For use in any commercial and/or closed-source application, a separate commercial license is required.
-Please contact me to arrange a license that fits your needs.
+Please contact me to arrange a license.

 **Author:** EdgeOfAssembly
 **Contact:** [haxbox2000@gmail.com](mailto:haxbox2000@gmail.com)